exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 #### Custom Theory 5: Fractional Integration {data-toc-exclude}

 The fifth/sixth official custom theory, abbreviated FI, was first planned by Snaeky, coded by Gen, and balanced with help by XLII.
-It was released on April 1, 2024, in the same update as Fractal Patterns and the CT tau contribution rate increase by x4.
+It was released on April 1, 2024, in the same update as Fractal Patterns and the CT $\tau$ contribution rate increase by x4.

 - [FI<span style="color:#41AD21">d</span>](#fid)&nbsp; — &nbsp;Active